hmmmIndeed/NixOS-dotfiles/README.md

 ##### `~/.config/fcitx5/conf` folder and my Nix config `./configs/fcitx5/conf`

 This contains anything configured in the "Addons" tab.
 A file will be made once an option in any of the settings is changed from the default.
+Make sure to save those files to your Nix config like mine in `home.nix`.
 The "Addons" tab:
 ![image](https://github.com/user-attachments/assets/2c6511a0-dbf3-43b2-9273-67300681cfaa)